 - 4.7.1 The Scottish Ministers will consult with local roads authorities regarding access routes that may be used by the contractor to access the construction site.
 All other possible access points to the site from existing roads will be signed with a 'NO ACCESS TO FRC CONSTRUCTION TRAFFIC' or other similar sign.
 Signing will be provided by the contractor, including seeking any approvals or consents necessary. - 4.7.2 Access routes for construction traffic will be limited, as far as reasonably practicable, to the trunk road network and main roads on the local road network.
 Access along other local roads will be restricted but may be necessary, for example, to enable transport or delivery of locally sourced materials.
 Access along residential roads will generally be prohibited.
 In instances where access along lower class local roads and roads within residential areas is required, the contractor will keep this to a reasonably practical minimum.
-Information regarding public roads to be used by construction traffic will be provided on the website referred to in Section 2 of this CoCP. - 4.7.3 The contractor will keep site access points clear at all times and will design and construct site access points to a suitable standard to enable the smooth access and egress of vehicles in a forward direction to limit disruption to road users due to use of the access points.
+Information regarding public roads to be used by construction traffic will be provided on the website referred to in Section 2 of this CoCP.

+- 4.7.3 The contractor will keep site access points clear at all times and will design and construct site access points to a suitable standard to enable the smooth access and egress of vehicles in a forward direction to limit disruption to road users due to use of the access points.
 The contractor will consult with the relevant roads authorities regarding the positioning of site access and egress points. - 4.7.4 The locations of the construction site offices and compounds are described in Section 3.5 of this CoCP.
 Site access points will be required for each of the site offices and compounds.
-The positioning of access for the site offices and compounds will take cognisance of the restrictions set in relation to access routes for construction traffic.

-- 4.7.5 The contractor will widen and upgrade Society Road, South Queensferry within the limits of deviation shown in the maps, plans and sections accompanying the Forth Crossing Bill to accommodate construction and public traffic over this length of the road. - 4.7.6 The contractor will design any access provided to the south foreshore of the Firth of Forth which passes through Port Edgar Barracks to limit impacts within the barracks complex.
-Such access will be used to facilitate the transport of construction staff and materials to the tower and pier construction areas for the main crossing and the approach viaducts. - 4.7.7 The contractor will comply with the Forth Road Bridge Byelaws for the Management, Regulation and Control of the Forth Road Bridge in relation to use of the bridge by construction traffic.
+The positioning of access for the site offices and compounds will take cognisance of the restrictions set in relation to access routes for construction traffic. - 4.7.5 Access along Society Road, South Queensferry will be necessary early in the construction stages associated with provision of the haul road between the site compound to the west of South Queensferry and Society Road.
+The junction between the haul road and Society Road will be traffic-managed and following construction of the haul road the contractor will not be permitted to use any part of Hopetoun Road/Society Road to undertake construction activities outwith the Act limits or as an access route for construction vehicles. - 4.7.6 The contractor will widen and upgrade Society Road, South Queensferry within the limits of deviation shown in the maps, plans and sections accompanying the Forth Crossing Bill to accommodate construction and public traffic over this length of the road. - 4.7.7 The contractor will design any access provided to the south foreshore of the Firth of Forth which passes through Port Edgar Barracks to limit impacts within the barracks complex.
+Such access will be used to facilitate the transport of construction staff and materials to the tower and pier construction areas for the main crossing and the approach viaducts. - 4.7.8 The contractor will comply with the Forth Road Bridge Byelaws for the Management, Regulation and Control of the Forth Road Bridge in relation to use of the bridge by construction traffic.